SOMET1010/m-zaka/mon-toit-audit/docs/interactive-examples.md

 # Interactive API Examples & SDK Guides

-This document provides comprehensive, interactive examples for integrating with the Mon Toit API, including SDK implementations in multiple languages and ready-to-use code snippets.
+This document provides comprehensive, interactive examples for integrating with the MZAKA API, including SDK implementations in multiple languages and ready-to-use code snippets.

 ## Quick Start Guide